 You can find a useful summary of popular Coursera programming courses for aspiring coders on this site.

 Another great thing about FreeCodeCamp is that you get the chance to participate in projects for other nonprofit organizations once you’ve completed the courses and practice levels.
-This is a huge plus when it comes to building out your portfolio.
+This is a huge plus when it comes to building out your web developer portfolio website.

 5. Web Dev Simplified